What are PURLs?

 Priority Updates from the Research Literature Surveillance system

 The PURLS system was developed in a collaborative partnership of the Family Physicians Inquiries Network (FPIN) and The Journal of Family Practice as an objective of the University of Chicago Institute for Translational Medicine, funded through a Clinical Translational Science Award from the National Institutes of Health.
 We have developed a knowledge translation system called PURLs that exclusively targets newly published research expected to actually change family medicine and primary care practice.
-For an example of a published PURL, click here.
+Here's a link to the PURL methodology published in JABFM.

-PURLs generate new evidence-based recommendations for practice for family physicians and other primary care clinicians.
+PURLs generate new evidence-based recommendations for practice for primary care clinicians.
 PURLs are stimulated by the publication of new research that meets criteria for a new recommendation to change practice.
-The completed PURLs are published in The Journal of Family Practice as well as Evidence-Based Practice.
-To learn more about PURLs published in JFP go HERE
+The completed PURLs are published in JABFM (The Journal of the American Board of Family Medicine) as well as EBP (Evidence-Based Practice)

 What are the criteria for PURLs?